 Pinch the edges together to close them up.

 While shaping the mochi, the cut edges will be sticky.
-These are good for helping you seal up the mochi, but it tends to stick to your fingers.
+These are good for helping you seal up the mochi, but they tend to stick to your fingers.
 I always keep a bowl of potato starch nearby to sprinkle some extra whenever dough starts to stick to my hands.

 Gently roll the mochi in your palm to neaten up the circle shape.